amagerard/Freeradius/README.md

-Freeradius 3.2.3 is an authentication server with  mysql, ldap or Windows Active Directory.
+Freeradius 3.2.3 is an authentication server with  mysql, ldap or Samba Active Directory.
 [Go to Freeradius](../../../Freeradius/wiki/01Freeradius)